 Because language proficiency is essential to research in cultural anthropology, incoming graduate students in cultural anthropology are expected to identify and begin study of a foreign research language as soon as possible, preferably no later than the first year.
 For languages not available at the University of Colorado, students are encouraged to begin or advance their language proficiency during the summer following their first year.

-Elective course work (12 hours):
+Elective course work

-- 1) At least two additional 7000 level seminars in Cultural Anthropology.
-[FYI Dr. McCabe's ANTH 5600 is considered a 7000-level seminar.] - 2) Two classes or directed readings at the 5000 level or above
+- 1) At least two 7000 level seminars in Cultural Anthropology beyond the MA 2) Three classes or directed readings at the 5000 level or above